TL;DR

 One of the biggest mistakes many companies make is assuming that every satisfied customer will refer.
 A high NPS score doesn't automatically translate into advocacy.
 Some customers love your product but won't actively recommend it unless prompted, while others may have influence and engagement that make them prime candidates for referrals.

-In fact, researches have show that typical referral rate lies around 2-10% and Promoters will actually make referrals if only there's a structured process in place to engage them.
+In fact, research has shown that typical referral rates lie around 2-10%, and Promoters will actually make referrals only if there's a structured process in place to engage them.
 Simply relying on satisfaction alone means leaving significant untapped referral potential on the table.

 So, how do you separate passive satisfaction from active advocacy?